 Well, tell that to a chameleon whose eyes move independent of each other, constantly roaming in all directions at the same time…

-At the mere sight of him, I thought my ‘sloth-ship’ had come in.
-But then he awoke and my excitement overflowed.
+At the sight of him, I thought my ‘sloth-ship’ had come in but then he awoke and my excitement overflowed.

 For all of 15 minutes of a sloth’s wakeful moments, he entertained us.

 A few bites of his favourite feed of sweet potato wedges, some cursory poses for our cameras and opportunistic gentle strokes of his fur, and that was it.

 Almost on cue, he slowly ambled down the tree to ground level, whereupon he simply curled up under a leafy plant, and, yes, went straight back to sleep.